Apple's new iPhone update is making the home screen obsolete for me

-Don’t expect a redesign or flashy new features — iOS 9 is about improving the overall software experience on your iPhone.

-So that means making Apple’s apps more useful, extending battery life, refining performance and stability, and most importantly: making it easier than ever to find apps and information on your iPhone.

-After using an early version of iOS 9, there’s one thing I’ve noticed above anything else — I barely ever navigate to the home screen.
+There’s one thing I’ve noticed above anything else so far — I barely ever navigate to the home screen.

 Siri Suggestions is a new feature in iOS 9 that “predicts” who you want to talk to, which apps you want to use, and more.
 You can access it by swiping to the left of the home screen in iOS 9.